voizok/voizok.github.io/_posts/2024-04-30-Blog-Telegram_RCE.md

 ### Patching the Gap: How Telegram Responded

 Fortunately, Telegram acknowledged the vulnerability promptly and implemented a security fix.
-The patch introduced a mechanism to identify untrusted file extensions, preventing Telegram from misinterpreting .pzw files as videos.
+The patch introduced a mechanism to identify untrusted file extensions, preventing Telegram from misinterpreting `.pzw` files as videos.
 This swift action by Telegram helped mitigate the risk for users.

 ### Ethical Exploitation: Exploring the Vulnerability in a Controlled Environment (For Educational Purposes Only)

-The video you linked (referenced earlier) showcases a demonstration of how this vulnerability could be exploited in a controlled environment, specifically within a virtual machine.
+Here is a video [Watch the video](https://youtu.be/6JY3uaLSflk?si=f3wC-gScxRIN6NFu) by John Hammond showcases a demonstration of how this vulnerability could be exploited in a controlled environment, specifically within a virtual machine.
 This demonstration, purely for educational purposes, highlights the technical aspects of the vulnerability.
 A Python Telegram bot was created to deliver the malicious .pzw file within the virtual machine.
 When opened, this file would launch a command prompt window (cmd.exe), illustrating how an attacker could potentially gain control.

-### A Crucial Reminder: Why Malicious Exploitation is Never Okay

-It's essential to understand that the information about exploiting the vulnerability is for educational purposes only.
-Never attempt this on real systems!
-Maliciously exploiting vulnerabilities is a serious crime with legal consequences.

 ### Staying Secure on Telegram: Essential Tips to Keep You Safe